sharontherese/latin-mass-funeral/config/_default/content/Other Resources/glossary.md

 **Missale Romanum**

 The books of texts for the Catholic Mass.

 **Missa pro sponso et sponsa**

 The Mass for the Groom and Bride.
 One of many _votive Masses_.

+**Setting**

+How something is sung.
+For example, you can choose a _Gregorian chant_ setting of the Kyrie (like Missa de Angelis), or a _polyphonic_ setting (like the Mozart Mass in C Minor, with 4 voice parts).

-Sources
+### Sources

 Ritual of Marriage
 [http://www.newadvent.org/cathen/09703b.htm](http://www.newadvent.org/cathen/09703b.htm "http://www.newadvent.org/cathen/09703b.htm")